pkgix/pkgix.github.io/source/motivation.rst

 Typically, one resorts to many instances of ``./configure && make && make install`` (or equivalent for whatever software we need); the next best thing is a collection of scripts to automate this.
-Now add upgrading this collection of software and at some point we may just give up.
-The solution seemed obvious: of course we need a package manager.
+Now consider the problem of keeping this collection of software up-to-date and we might as well give up.
+The solution we really want is a package manager.

 Although package management appears to be a solved problem, none of the existing solutions seem to address all of the issues that initially sparked